Who are you, what is your background?Lewis, 29. I was born in Normandy, north of France, but grew up between the south of France and New York City.

 I mostly have geometric work.
 I started getting heavily tattooed by Matt Black at « Divine Canvas » in London about 6 years ago.
 He ended up tattooing my full frontal, both my arms, armpits and ribs.
 We spent a lot of time together and became very good friends.
-Even though it was not a proper apprenticeship, I like to call him my mentor.
 He’s very passionate about what he is doing and I learned a lot getting tattooed by him and watching him work.
-Matt Black recently moved to New York and is now working at « New York Adorned ».
+Matt Black recently moved to New York and is now working at « East River Tattoo ».
 Tomas Tomas recently finished my legs at « Seven Doors Tattoo » in London.
 Finally, my back is currently being reworked by Thomas Hooper from « Rock of Ages » in Austin.
 I also have several tattoos from Duncan X that I got over the last few years while spending time at the iconic « Into you » in London.

 What kind of tattoos have you chosen for your own body?

 I am very grateful to be wearing the work of such pioneering artists, and to have been able to get tattooed in all of these amazing shops.